praveen-li/docs/frr_kernel_design_doc_utp.md

     - Start FRR.
     - Observe Zebra logs, ip monitor, kernel routes and Zebra routes.

-3.)
+#### Test Case 3.)
 Scaled testing: Perform FRR restart with  > 6 K routes published from at least 4 peers.
 [6500 routes with 32 peers, as per T1 topology], [6k routes and 4 BGP peers as per T0]

     - Have atleast >3 BGP peers publishing same 6k prefixes.
 Rest BGP peers can publish 10-15 routes each which are unique.
     - Observe expected routes in Zebra and Kernel.